fishman/beoyond_neoliberalism/README.md

 6. **Social Protection Framework**: Comprehensive mechanisms to mitigate reform impacts on vulnerable groups and ensure inclusive development.
 This framework would address both transitional adjustment costs and persistent vulnerabilities.

+7. **Anti-Corruption Framework**: A balanced system of institutions and procedures that effectively controls corruption while preventing the weaponization of anti-corruption measures for political purposes.
+This framework would enhance economic efficiency and public trust while maintaining political stability.

 This institutional architecture aims to create a dynamic and adaptive system capable of implementing complex reforms while responding to changing circumstances.
 It balances stability with flexibility, central coordination with decentralized initiative, and technical expertise with democratic accountability.

+### Anti-Corruption Framework

+A critical component of the institutional architecture is a comprehensive anti-corruption framework designed to enhance economic efficiency and public trust while preventing political weaponization:

+**Institutional Design Principles**:
+- Political independence with cross-spectrum representation to prevent partisan capture
+- Procedural transparency and public accountability to ensure fair application
+- Clear jurisdictional boundaries between different anti-corruption bodies
+- Evidence-based operations following standardized methodologies
+- Proportional consequences based on the severity of corruption

+**Institutional Structure**:
+- High Council for Public Integrity: A 15-member body with diverse representation providing strategic direction and oversight
+- Independent Anti-Corruption Commission: Operational agency with investigative powers and specialized departments
+- Specialized Anti-Corruption Courts: Judicial bodies with expertise in corruption cases
+- Parliamentary Oversight Committee: Cross-partisan body providing legislative oversight
+- Civil Society Monitoring Network: Platform for civil society engagement and independent assessment

+**Operational Procedures**:
+- Case Initiation Protocol: Standardized criteria and multiple channels for case initiation
+- Investigation Standards: Consistent methodologies regardless of subject's identity
+- Prosecution Decision Framework: Clear standards and multi-level review
+- Adjudication Procedures: Standardized processes with random judicial assignment
+- Sanction Implementation: Consistent application of penalties with monitoring

+**Sectoral Priorities**:
+- Public Procurement Reform: Transparent e-procurement systems with independent oversight
+- Resource Revenue Management: Comprehensive tracking of resource-related revenues
+- Financial System Integrity: Enhanced due diligence and monitoring systems
+- Regulatory Functions: Transparency in licensing, permitting, and regulatory decisions
+- Privatization and Public-Private Partnerships: Transparent processes with independent valuation

+This anti-corruption framework balances effective corruption control with safeguards against political abuse, creating multiple layers of protection against both corruption itself and the misuse of anti-corruption measures.
+By incorporating diverse perspectives, emphasizing transparency, and building broad-based ownership, it seeks to create a sustainable approach that can withstand political transitions and gradually transform underlying norms and practices.

 ### Implementation Strategy